angiep/art-explorer/README.md

 * GET /artists/:id - returns an artist
 * GET /artworks - returns a list of artworks
 * GET /artworks/:id - returns an artwork
-* POST /museums - adds a new museum
-* POST /artworks - adds a new artwork
-* POST /artist - adds a new artist

 Art.sy API
 ============